Maui Waterfalls Guide

 Waimoku Falls

 Amidst verdant foliage in Haleakala National Park cascades the 400 ft tall Waimoku Falls.
 It is one of the tallest waterfalls on Maui and is situated at the Ohea Gulch.
-Visitors can reach the falls via the Pipiwai Trail in the Kipahulu section of Haleakala National Park, about 10 miles south of the famous town of Hana.
+You can reach the falls via the Pipiwai Trail in the Kipahulu section of Haleakala National Park, about 10 miles south of the famous town of Hana.

 Twin Falls